atlemagnussen/backslash-site/articles/raspberry-midi-keyboard.md

 $ aconnect 20:0 128:0
 ```

-You should now be able to play and hear sounds, bit depending on your output of sound.
+You should now be able to play and hear sounds, bit depending if the Pi was able to detect where you have connected sound output.

-You can try force sound to your device, ie if you have connected jack phones.
+I am using headphones but I had to force the sound to the 3.5mm jack output.
+You can do this with `raspi-config`

 -   Run raspi-config